 Zempler Bank says that it takes minutes rather than months to get an account.

-It’s a good account if you already have a few members of staff on your payroll – you can add up to 20 additional business expense cards for your employees to use (fees apply), which you manage centrally through an online system.
+Core features include in-app and online banking, instant payment notifications, the ability to send and receive international payments, and 24/7 fraud monitoring.
+It’s a good choice if you already have a few members of staff on your payroll – you can add up to 20 additional business expense cards for your employees to use (fees apply), which you manage centrally through an online system.

 Plans and pricing: